-- Discuss the importance of physical development and physical activity in young children’s lives.
+- Discuss the importance of physical development and physical activity for preschool children.

 - Identify examples of gross-motor and fine-motor skills in preschool children.

 - Discuss how physical development is linked to overall health and learning.

 Our bodies go through amazing transformations when it comes to physical growth and development.
 Think about the vast physical changes that occur between a newborn baby and a young adult.
 Recall the different skills you or the children you know were able to do at different ages.
 Physical activity is very important for our overall development and growth.
 We use our bodies to explore our environment and learn about the world.
 Through the movement and coordination of the different parts of our bodies we are better able to access our environment; sitting up, rolling, crawling, walking, running, jumping, and manipulating different materials or objects are examples of ways we are able to further knowledge and exploration in our surroundings.
 Development of these skills keeps our bodies healthy, fit, and safe.